Unibeautify/vscode/README.md

 <details><summary>How do I add language support for a non-standard file extension?</summary>

-This section is for you if you are seeing the following error message after running `Format Document` or similar:
+This section is for you if you are seeing the following error message after running <kbd>Format Document</kbd> or similar:

 ![There is no document formatter for 'plaintext'-files installed.](https://user-images.githubusercontent.com/1885333/41636879-5665cf80-7427-11e8-9b8e-9488f02d4a62.png)